Jace77/ProductStorageScript/README.md

 # ProductStorageScript
 Saving information of what's in storage at a warehouse using python script.
-The data can be read, edited, and updated.
+The data of what's in store can be read, edited, and updated.
+The idea was saving names of products and their amount in the warehouse to a file, then being able to edit the specified amount and products in the warehouse.
+The data needs to be able to be read in Python.